vaut-io/bevae/src/content/en/articles/2-choosing-a-clinician.md

 ## 2. Do they place a strong emphasis on active therapies?

 Active therapies are those where you play an active part.
-This includes anything from graded activity programs such as weightlifting to cognitive therapies like CBT and ACT.
+This includes anything from graded activity programs such as weightlifting to cognitive therapies like cognitive behavioral therapy (CBT) and acceptance and commitment therapy (ACT).
 It should come as no surprise that passive therapies, predicated on the idea of *receiving treatment* as opposed to you *putting treatment in action,* are not something you should spend too much time on if your goal is to escape or avoid the cycle of dependence.

 The relief offered by passive therapies such as massage, acupuncture, or ultrasound is short lived.
 They just cannot offer the stimulation needed to build physical and mental resilience, overcome fears, learn healthy coping strategies, regain control, and reduce pain sensitivity in the same way that active approaches to therapy do.